-The term 'Usury' is included in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Usury' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Usury has several meanings.
 The modern day connotation of the word equates to charging high rates of interest on loans which enrich the lender unreasonably.
 This is considered to be immoral, unethical, and in many countries illegal.

 The original meaning of the word revolved around interest charges of any type for a loan.
 In historical Christendom, as well as in modern day and historic Islamic society and nations, the practice of charging any amount of interest was called usury.
 Today an individual who engages in collection of usury is either called a usurer or in English speaking societies a loan shark.

 The term usury is often times utilized to decry an immoral abuse of gaining at the expense of other human beings’ misfortunes and suffering.
 It is also utilized in legal contexts to describe the legal governing of interest rates.
 In moral contexts, the word has equated charging interest on any type of loans with wrong doing and sin.

 Usury has been addressed in religious texts dating back to the Vedic Texts from India and the Old Testament of the Bible from Israel.
 Buddhism, Christianity, and Islam also condemn the practice.
 At various points in history, great empires and states ranging from the ancient Chinese and Greeks to the ancient Roman Republic and early Roman Empire have made it against the law for people to make loans with interest attached.
 Eventually the later Roman Empire permitted these types of loans that included closely regulated interests rates.
 Medieval Christendom followed the leading of the Catholic Church by banning the practice of charging interest at any interest rate, or even for charging fees for using or changing money.